 - 1. Implement your project(s). - 2.
 Spend funds on eligible expenses. - a.
 Review the "Projects" section for information on eligible expenses.
 If you have questions, call NIP staff. - 3.
 Prepare and submit Grant Closeout Report. - a.
 Grantees must provide NIP staff with proof that the grant funds were used as specified through the Grant Closeout report.
-The Grant Closeout Report includes receipts, project proof, expenditure form, volunteer hours form (optional), and Post-Implementation Review (optional) - i.
+The Grant Closeout Report includes receipts, project proof, expenditure form, and Post-Implementation Review (optional) - i.
 Receipts - 1.
-Keep all receipts of items that were used with NEGP funds. - 2.
-If you have NEGP funds left over, return the money via check.
+Keep all receipts of items that were used with NEGP funds. - If you have NEGP funds left over, return the money via check.
 Checks should be made to the Richland County Finance Department and given to NIP Staff.
-Last day to return the money is June 30th, 2023. - 3.
-Grantees that have funds that have not been spent and not returned will be ineligible for future funding. - 4.
-Receipts must be dated between the time at which the grantee has been awarded to the last day of the Fiscal Year (June 30th, 2023) - ii.
-Project proof - 1.
-This can include at least one or more of the following: pictures, flyers, or sign in sheets.
-Receipts do not count as project proof.
+Last day to return the money is June 30th, 2025. - 3.
+Grantees that have funds that have not been spent and not returned will be ineligible for future funding. - Receipts must be dated between the time at which the grantee has been awarded to the last day of the Fiscal Year (June 30th, 2025) - ii.
+Project proof

-- iii.
-Volunteer Hours Form (if applicable)

-- iv.
-Expenditure Form

-- v.
-Post-implementation review (optional)

-- 1. A Post-Implementation Review is optional.
-A Post-Implementation Review provides your organization and NIP Staff with a written report documenting the success, failures, and maintenance plans for your project(s).
+- 1. This can include at least one or more of the following: pictures, flyers, or sign in sheets.
+Receipts do not count as project proof. - iii.
+Expenditure Form - 1.
+This form contains a list off all expenditures spent with NEGP funds. - iv.
+Post-implementation review (optional) - 1.
+A Post-Implementation Review is optional.
+A Post-Implementation Review provides your organization and NIP Staff with a written report documenting the success, failures, and maintenance plans for your project(s). - b.

-- b.
 Grantees will be required to submit a Grant Closeout Report to be eligible to apply in the future.
 Grantees that do not provide this will not be eligible for future NEGP funding until the required documentation is provided to NIP Staff.
-Final day to submit Grant Closeout Report is June 30th, 2023.
+Final day to submit Grant Closeout Report is June 30th, 2025.